kyverno/kyverno/docs/dev/troubleshooting/reports.md

 ## Getting the number of reports in a cluster

-This will help checking if reports are anormaly accumulating in the cluster.
+This will help checking if reports are incorrectly accumulating in the cluster.

 ```console
 COUNT=$(kubectl get cadmr --no-headers 2> /dev/null | wc -l)